 Firefox Containers are used to create segregated cookies belonging to different domains.
-For example, there will be a standalone jar just for social media cookies, the next one for shopping, another for banking, and so on.
-These cookies remain confined to their “jars” and wouldn’t be able to interact with cookies belonging to other domains.
+For example, there will be a standalone jar just for social media cookies, the next for shopping, another for banking, and so on.
+These cookies remain confined to their “jars” and can’t interact with cookies belonging to other domains.

-As a result, the trackers part of the Google search wouldn’t be able to pass on this information to the social media trackers and hence you wouldn’t be bombarded with so-called curated ads on your Facebook profile.
+As a result, the trackers part of the Google search couldn’t pass on this information to the social media trackers;,; hence, you wouldn’t be bombarded with so-called curated ads on your Facebook profile.

-Furthermore, if you are signed in to Firefox with multiple accounts, then you could use this feature to segregate your work account activities from personal ones by storing them under separate containers.
+Furthermore, suppose you are signed in to Firefox with multiple accounts.
+In that case, you could use this feature to segregate your work account activities from personal ones by storing them under separate containers.

 Apart from the Firefox container, the browser also has a separate Facebook Container.
 So what’s the difference between the two?
 The former has a much broader field and deals with trackers across all the sites.
 However, if your primary concern is just related to Facebook, then you could also try out the Facebook Container.

 Facebook Containers functionality and the installation steps stay the same.
-It’s just that it is only limited to this social media giant and some of the sites that it owns such as Messenger and Instagram.
+It’s just that it is limited to this social media giant and some of its sites, such as Messenger and Instagram.

-Here are steps to install the Firefox container:
+Here are the steps to install the Firefox container:

 - Head over to the Multi-Account Containers add-on page.